 Barcelona On A Budget

 Many of Barcelona's most popular attractions can be seen without a single euro changing hands.
-Gaudi's famous Parc Guell is free to enter.
+Gaudí's famous Park Güell is free to enter.
 This is a magical and rambling space near the top of Barcelona.
 The famous Spanish architect filled a garden space with random mosaic statues, cavernous caves and terrace spaces to take in views of the city.
 It is a not-to-be-missed way to spend a sunny afternoon, skint or not.

 Things You Can Do For Free in Barcelona